Breast Cancer Survivorship Topics

 Stress, fears and concerns

 After treatment for early or locally advanced breast cancer ends, many people are afraid they still have cancer, or are afraid the cancer will come back.
-These fears are normal.
+These fears are normal and very common.

 There are many healthy ways to cope with the stress.
-Complementary therapies like mindfulness meditation may help you.
+Complementary therapies like mindfulness meditation may help.

-For some people, talking to a counselor or joining a support group can be helpful.
-Your doctor may be able to help you find a counselor or support group.
+For some people, talking to a mental health provider or joining a support group can be helpful.
+Your health care team may be able to help you find these resources.
 Learn more about support groups and other types of social support.

 People who’ve had breast cancer are often concerned about their family members’ risk of breast cancer because they may be at increased risk.
 If you have concerns, talk with your doctor.
 Your doctor can help you understand your family’s risk and can refer you to a genetic counselor if needed.